Teenage Mutant Ninja Turtles II: The Secret of the Ooze: Production

-Due to the massive success of the first film, it was generally expected that a sequel would follow.
+Due to the massive success of the first film, a sequel was expected.
 The film was produced on a budget of US$25 million, nearly twice the budget of the 1990 film, which was $13.5 million.
 Like the first film, New Line Cinema distributed The Secret of the Ooze.
-Both the voice actors of Michaelangelo and Leonardo reprised their roles in the second film, while Corey Feldman did not voice Donatello in the second movie after pleading no contest to a drug possession charge in December 1990.
-Also, a different actress was cast for the role of April O'Neil, with Paige Turco replacing Judith Hoag from the first film.
-The character of Casey Jones, who was prominent in the first movie, did not appear here (though he did return in the following movie).
+Both the voice actors of Michaelangelo and Leonardo reprised their roles in the second film, but Corey Feldman did not voice Donatello in the second movie after pleading no contest to a drug possession charge in December 1990.
+Josh Pais did not reprise the role of Raphael.
+Cast as April O'Neil, Paige Turco succeeded Judith Hoag from the first film, for this film and Teenage Mutant Ninja Turtles III.
+According to Hoag, she was not approached to reprise the role because the producers thought she complained too much during the first movie about the strenuous shooting schedule and amount of violence.
+The character of Casey Jones, who was prominent in the first movie, did not appear here though he returned in the following movie.
 Ernie Reyes Jr., who was Donatello's fight double in the first film, was cast as a new character, Keno, as the producers admired Reyes and his performance in the first movie so much they asked him to join the sequel.
 Todd W. Langen returned from the first film to write the screenplay.
+In July 2022, Kevin Nash revealed that Kevin Peter Hall was originally cast as the physical actor for the Super Shredder.